Predictia/AQUA/docs/sphinx/source/contributing.rst

 Contributing Code
 -----------------

+We welcome contributions to the AQUA codebase, both to the framework and to the diagnostics.

 To contribute code to AQUA, follow these general steps:

 1. If you don't already have it, ask the development team to grant you access to the AQUA repository.